 The demand for nursing is increasing, so finding a career in this industry is the best choice you can make for your career.
 According to BLS, the demand for nurses is projected to grow by about 40% between the years 2021 to 2031.
 If you have been looking for different career options in nursing, this article should have helped you gain some clarity.

-If you are passionate about taking the CNA exam, or know someone who is passionate about becoming a CNA, you can refer to our free practice test to help you prepare for the exam.
+If you are passionate about taking the CNA exam or know someone passionate about becoming a CNA, you can refer to our free practice test to help you prepare for the exam.

 Frequently Asked Questions (FAQs)

 WHICH NURSES MAKE THE MOST MONEY?

 A Certified Registered Nurse Anesthetist (CRNA), with an average annual income of $195,610, is the nursing specialty with the highest pay.
 Nevertheless, depending on the particulars of their contracts, travel nurses in any specialty may be able to earn close to or even more than that.